-Education Code Sections 212.5, 44100, and 66281.5; Government Code Section 12940; Title 2 Sections 10500 et seq.; Title IX, Education Amendments of 1972; Title 5 Sections 59320 et seq.; Title VII of the Civil Rights Act of 1964, 42 U.S. Code Annotated Section 2000e
+Education Code Sections 212.5, 44100, and 66281.5; Government Code Section 12940 and 12940; Civil Code Section 51.9:

+Title IX, Education Amendments of 1972; Title 5 Sections 59320 et seq.; Title VII of the Civil Rights Act of 1964, 42 U.S. Code Annotated Section 2000e Board Policy 3430 - Prohibition Against Harassment

 The District is committed to providing an academic and work environment free of unlawful harassment.
-This procedure defines sexual harassment and other forms of harassment on campus, and sets forth a procedure for the investigation and resolution of complaints of harassment by or against any staff or faculty member or student within the District.
+This regulation defines sexual harassment and other forms of harassment on campus, and sets forth a procedure for the investigation and resolution of complaints of harassment by or against any staff or faculty member or student within the District.

-This procedure and the related policy protects students, employees, unpaid interns, and volunteers in connection with all the academic, educational, extracurricular, athletic, and other programs of the District, whether those programs take place in the District's facilities, District vehicles, or at a class or training program sponsored by the District at another location.
+This regulation and the related policy protects students, employees, unpaid interns, and volunteers in connection with all the academic, educational, extracurricular, athletic, and other programs of the District, whether those programs take place in the District's facilities, District vehicles, or at a class or training program sponsored by the District at another location.